CSC207-UofT/course-project-sports-agents/phase2/design_document.md

 ## Testing
 Most components of our program has been tested.
 All concrete player classes have tests.
 All concrete PlayerStatManager, PlayerStatComparer, and PlayerStatPredictor classes have tests.
+All TeamStatManager, TeamStatComparer, and TeamStatPredictor classes also have tests.
 However, we were not able to write tests for some methods in the `GetList` class.
 For example, the `GetList` class can return all players in all sports.
 We did not write a test for the method that does this because the list of players returned is far too long.